 “My bags were packed and I had my ticket,” recalled Komissarov.

-The Olympic’s loss was Brooklyn’s, Queens’ and Long Island’s gain for waste oil collection.
+The Olympic’s loss was the city’s gain for waste oil collection.
 A good amount of attention is paid to food entrepreneurship throughout New York City, but food waste and rapidly growing industries like waste oil recycling receive little notice.
-With kitchen incubators and small food markets popping up all over the city, businesses like Oil Gorillas also deserve recognition.
+With kitchen incubators and small food markets popping up all over the five boroughs, businesses like Oil Gorillas also deserve recognition.

-Komissarov, who grew up without financial stability and watched as his family was evicted multiple times, took the local economy to the mat and pinned it.
+Komissarov, who grew up without financial stability and watched as his family was evicted multiple times, began carving out a niche in the local economy.

 Starting with an interest in commodities plus a van and equipment purchased with a small loan from a friend’s family, Komissarov began pumping out waste oil for New York businesses free of charge.
 He spent the early days of his business pounding the pavement, going door to door and offering his services.